zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 13. The FALSE Action invoked when distance is negative will be an popup message to the user.
 Click on the False action.
 In the Action properties on teh right, under Identification, set Action to **Alert**.
 Under Settings set the Title to **Invalid distance** (this will be the alert banner) and Message to **Distance must be >= 0** (this will be the alert body).
 Observe in the page tree on the left that the False action changes to Alert.
 ![Image alt text](images/add-spatial-analysis-13.png)

 1. Your Map Region currently includes a States layer displaying all states.
 You now adjust this layer to only display the state selected from the P3\_STATE menu.
 In the page tree on the left, under Layers click on States.
 In the Layer properties on the right, under Identification change Name to **Selected State**.
 Under Source set the Where Clause to **state\_code = :P3\_STATE**.
-Observe in the page tree on the left that the laye name changes to Selected State.
+Observe in the page tree on the left that the layer name changes to Selected State.
        ```
       <copy>
        state_code = :P3_STATE